 The Hopman Cup was one of my favorite tournaments as you got to see players like Serena Williams and Roger Federer play on the same court.

-2019 was the last time the Hopman cup was played but thankfully tournament organizers have announced that the Hopman Cup will return in 2023, but this time it will be played on clay courts in Nice, France.
+2019 was the last time the Hopman Cup was played in Australia but thankfully tournament organizers have announced that the Hopman Cup will return in 2023, but this time it will be played on clay courts in Nice, France.

 How do you Play Mixed Doubles in Tennis?